-The Theatre Arts Department presents two plays and a musical, as well as other special events and performances, throughout the year.
+The Theatre Arts Department presents one for-credit play, as well as other special events and performances, throughout the year.
 Whether onstage as a performer, working behind the scenes building sets or running the show, or as an audience member, through the Theatre Arts Department, students and community members can find a wide range of theatre and entertainment experiences.